 Skip to main content

-Publication lets you create reusable project versions and deploy those versions to development or production environments Publication applies only to SQL projects that use Simple Version Control.
+Publication lets you create versioned releases of a project and deploy those releases to development, staging, or production environments.
+Publication applies only to SQL projects that use Simple Version Control.
+Projects that use standard Git workflows manage releases through Git instead.

 Publication workflow